How to manage your Knowledge Together with your Documents instead of in Parallel to them

-Related documents are saved in a specific milestone dedicated are, and may include the "Constant Knowledge" such as document type, date, etc.
+Related documents are saved with relations to a specific milestone, and include "Constant Knowledge" such as document type, date, etc.

-in multiple locations, especially if the milestone is not approved in the first review and documents need to be resubmitted.
+document in multiple locations, especially if the milestone is not approved in the first review and documents need to be

 o Maintaining availability of all documents according to their related Knowledge – Dynamic and Constant.